HamidKarimi-Rouzbahani/mrc-cbu-openscience-2021/_episodes/break_1.md

 order: 75000

 ---
+> ## Welcome coffee `15 min`
-## This is a time for you to get some refreshment and clear your mind a little in preparation for the rest of the day.
+## This is a time for you to get a coffee and prepare your mind for a whole day on Open Science.